torbjornlager/flov-in-vr/index.md

 Virtual Reality is really hot right now, and the pandemic

 - An alternative to Zoom and Teams for teaching, research seminars and meetings,
-- as an alternative to gathering IRL during the pandemic,
+- as an alternative to gathering IRL during a pandemic,
 - as a way to get some physical exercise during short breaks away from the computer,
 - as a subject for research
 - gamification